benhoyt/benhoyt.github.com/writings/micropledge.md

 While microPledge did support physical projects, most of our promotion efforts were for software projects, particularly as a means of funding open source software.

-We started there because that was what we knew.
+We started there because that was what we knew, and software distribution is easy.
 However, in retrospect that was almost certainly a mistake: there *is* money in open source, but it generally comes from enterprise support and extensions, not crowdfunding.

 Kickstarter and other pledging websites tend to focus on real, physical projects.
 It's much easier to get regular folks to chip in for a hardware gizmo or a new type of shoe than for software.

 ### Not selling to or talking to users first

 Another big reason for failure was that we built the system without sounding out the market, and without testing on real users.
-We did some "hallway usability testing" on unsuspecting family members, but they were far too close to it -- and to us -- to give us good critical feedback.

 We did do some promotion, of course, mostly to software project creators that we thought might find it useful.
 For example, we interacted a bunch with Graham Dumpleton, maintainer of the [mod_wsgi extension](https://github.com/GrahamDumpleton/mod_wsgi) for Apache (which we used to serve microPledge).
 We convinced him to use microPledge for a [donations-only project](http://micropledge.brush.co.nz/projects/modwsgi), and he gave us some valuable feedback along the way.